Anne-SophieMReber/CV-Repo/README.md

 ### Python:

 ### ODE_with_scipy
-Solving coupled Hamiltons equations with scipy_solve_ivp function.
+Solving coupled Hamiltons equations with scipy_solve_ivp function with plots.

 #### Written in Norwegian:
 ### Soundwave: